aleksul/repid/docs/user_guide/initial_setup.md

 pip install repid[redis]
 ```

-Mostly for test purposes, repid also provides `DummyMessageBroker` & `DummyBucketBroker`, which are
+Mostly for test purposes, repid also provides `InMemoryMessageBroker` & `InMemoryBucketBroker`,
-using RAM to store data, thus requiring your app to run in one context/process/etc. You don't need
+which are using RAM to store data, thus requiring your app to run in one context/process/etc.
-any extra dependencies to use those.
+You don't need any extra dependencies to use those.

 Different brokers may have different initialization parameters, but often the pattern is to simply
 pass a connection string.
 Bucket brokers may also have some way of specifying whether they are